lujin1986/GaFEM/README.md

 4. Enter your working directory through a command prompt in Window system or a terminal in Linux system and type `python GAGUI.py` to start the software.

 ## Using the graphic user interface
-1. The primary user interface
+1. The main user interface

    <img src="images/main_interface.png" width="1200">